LOBU TAYAS forest

 Biodiversity

-The forests in Lobu Tayas village are home to vulnerable, endangered, and critically endangered wildlife species including Sunda Pangolin, Helmeted Hornbill, Sumatran Laughing Thrush, Asian Forest Tortoise, Sumatran Tiger, Sunda Slow Loris, Malayan Tapir, Siamang, Agile Gibbon, Southern Pig-tailed Macaque, Long-tailed Macaque, Sumatran Surili, Sunda Clouded Leopard, Asian Golden Cat, Sun Bear, Sumatran Serow and Silvery Lutung.
+The forests in Lobu Tayas village are home to vulnerable, endangered, and critically endangered wildlife species including the Sumatran Tiger, Sunda Pangolin, Helmeted Hornbill, Sumatran Laughing Thrush, Asian Forest Tortoise, Sumatran Tiger, Sunda Slow Loris, Malayan Tapir, Siamang, Agile Gibbon, Southern Pig-tailed Macaque, Long-tailed Macaque, Sumatran Surili, Sunda Clouded Leopard, Asian Golden Cat, Sun Bear, Sumatran Serow and Silvery Lutung.

 Both protection and production forests in the village are made of highly valuable plant species that are important sources of food, herbal medicine, and cultural goods for local community’s livelihood.
 Plant surveys have not been undertaken for the forest areas, but the community has agreed to use only 2,000 ha of the already cultivated areas for sustainable agricultural practices and fully protect the other 10,000 ha as protection forest which only allows sustainable harvest of NTFPs such as rattan by the local community.